Christoffer9612/smapshot-application/README.md

 # Smapshot Mobile Application

 ### What is Smapshot?
 Smapshot is a web-based platform with the goal of creating a virtual 3D globe by georeferencing photos.
-See Smapshot's website [here](https://smapshot.heig-vd.ch/).
+See Smapshot's [website](https://smapshot.heig-vd.ch/).

 #### What is Smapshot mobile application?
 This codebase is the work of two master thesis students, developing a mobile application prototype for Smapshot.
 This proof of concept demonstrates what such a mobile app could look like.
 The focus of the app is to retake historical photographs from Smapshot.
 Rephotography allows us to compare and analyze the past with the present, which has great environmental value.